-- 3.1 We hold a daily act of collective worship.
-This forms part of each daily whole-school assembly. - 3.2 We conduct assemblies in a dignified and respectful way.
+- 3.1 We hold collective worship acts three times per week.
+This is in the form of whole-school assembly.
+We hold class assemblies twice per week. - 3.2 We conduct assemblies in a dignified and respectful way.
 We tell children that assembly time is a period of calm reflection.
-We regard it as a special time, and expect children to behave in an appropriate way.
-We ask them to be quiet and thoughtful, to listen carefully to the teachings, and to participate fully in prayer and hymns.
-We create an appropriate atmosphere by using music, and sometimes candles or other objects, to focus the attention of the children. - 3.3 The assemblies are normally conducted by the headteacher or other members of staff, but are sometimes led by local clergy or other representatives of local religious groups. - 3.4 We take the themes of our assemblies from the traditions of the Christian faith, moral and ethical issues and Social and Emotional Aspects of Learning (SEAL) and we observe the festivals and mark the events of the Christian calendar and those of other main religions.
+We regard it as a special time and expect children to behave in an appropriate way.
+We ask them to be quiet and thoughtful and to listen carefully. - 3.3 The assemblies are usually led by the headteacher or other Teachers, but are sometimes led by representatives of local religious groups. - 3.4 We take the themes of our assemblies from the traditions of the Christian faith and other faiths, moral and ethical issues and Personal, Social, Health and Economic wellbeing (PSHE).
+We observe the festivals and mark the events of the Christian calendar and those of other main religions.
 Sometimes the themes of our assemblies are related to topics that we teach as part of the school curriculum.
-A programme of assemblies is planned at the start of each term.
+A programme of assemblies is planned at the start of each term. - 3.5 Our assemblies reflect the achievements and learning of the children.

-3.5 Our assemblies reflect the achievements and learning of the children.
-We encourage the children to participate in the assemblies by showing their work to the other children, and by raising issues that they have discussed in their classes.
 Assemblies provide an opportunity to reward children for their achievements both in and out of school and a weekly Celebration Assembly is held on a Friday.
+Each week one child from each class is awarded 'Star of the Week' for their work.
+One child from each class is rewarded a 'Behaviour Medal' for consistently following the school behaviour policy.
 Assemblies also play an important part in promoting the ethos of the school, which is that all children are valued, and all achievements are recognised.
 Ombersley Endowed First School is a successful school, and we shall continue to celebrate the successes of all our children at our assemblies.